snowdriftcoop/snowdrift/CONTRIBUTING.md

 ##### Adding your fork as a remote

+*Key to note*: you clone the main Snowdrift repo to your computer as described in the BUILD guide.
+To this local clone, you then add a link, called a "remote", that points to your fork: more on this later.
+Note that you do *not* clone your fork.

 At the top of the main page, below the header, you'll see a box with an address.
 By default, the SSH option is selected, and we recommend SSH ideally.
 However, [SSH setup] is kind of tricky, especially for those new to SSH.
-To stick with the easier option for now, click "HTTPS" and use that address which will look
+To stick with the easier option for now, click "HTTPS" and use that address, which will look
 like: "https://git.snowdrift.coop/YOURNAME/snowdrift.git"

 Where `YOURNAME` is your git.snowdrift.coop username.

 Copy that address to your clipboard.

-In your snowdrift directory, paste the address into your terminal as part of the following command:
+In your snowdrift directory, where you cloned the main repo, paste the address into your terminal as part of the following command:

     git remote add my-snow https://git.snowdrift.coop/YOURNAME/snowdrift.git